loverajoel/jstips/_posts/en/2016-xx-xx-measure-operation-time-using-console-object.md

     - en
 ---

 Sometime we need to measure time of some tasks to analyze how much time it takes to execute.
-To achieve that, normal practice is to note down time before starting of the task and note down time after completion of the task, and then take a difference between two times.But this is a lot of work for only time measuring.
+To achieve that, normal practice is to note down time before starting the task and note down time after completing the task, and then take the difference between two times.
+But this is a lot of work for only time measuring.

-The most simplest way to achieve this is to use `console.time(label)` and `console.timeEnd(label)`.Here is the snippet.
+The most simplest way to achieve this is to use `console.time(label)` and `console.timeEnd(label)`.
+Here is the snippet.

 ```javascript
 // `timer` is a label which will be used to end that particular timer.